Frequently Asked Questions

 If you receive funding from your school, you may receive refunds which include premium to be repaid for insurance.
 Be sure to monitor your account closely to determine whether your premium has been paid, or speak to an advisor in Financial Services.

 Can I get financial aid assistance?
-For students in graduate and professional programs, the cost of the health insurance plan is already incorporated into the cost-of-attendance budget used for purposes of financial aid and student loan eligibility.
+For students in most graduate and professional programs, the cost of the health insurance plan is already incorporated into the cost-of-attendance budget used for purposes of financial aid and student loan eligibility. please check with your program financial office for details.

 For undergraduates, the Federal Direct Loan Program and Parent Loan Program (PLUS) are available to help meet this expense, as long as the student has completed a FAFSA.